All parkrun events in this country are currently suspended due to COVID-19 (Coronavirus). For further details please see here

 Getting there by public transport

-Train: The nearest train station is Penzance, so you will need to either get a bus (A1) or taxi from there to Land’s End.
-There is a bus stop on the complex.
+Train: The nearest train station is Penzance, however you will need to get a taxi from there to Land’s End which will not be cheap.

 If walking: There are pavements on one side of the road or the other from Sennen to Land’s End.
 Please use them.